mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 $$I(\hat{y}^{\star};\mathcal{D} | x^{\star}, \mathcal{M})=0$$

-which means the predicted label and task training data are conditionally independent.
+which means the predicted label and the task training data are conditionally independent.

 Notice the memorization problem is closely related to the task distribution.
-We find that if the meta-training tasks are mutually exclusive, which means a single model cannot solve all the tasks, the memorization problem will not occur.
-For example, in few-shot classification problems, mutually exclusive tasks are created by randomly shuffling the labels across tasks.
+We find that if the meta-training tasks are *mutually exclusive*, which means a single model cannot solve all the tasks, the memorization problem will not happen.
+For example, in the few-shot classification problems, mutually exclusive tasks are created by randomly shuffling the labels across tasks.
 However, in a wide range of problems the tasks are non-mutually exclusive.
 Therefore, the memorization problem widely exist and can influence many meta-learning algorithms.

 ## Meta-Regularization
-Based on the above analysis and graphical model, we find that the information that is used to predict the task test labels comes from meta-traing data $\mathcal{M}$, task training data $\mathcal{D}$ and task test input $x^\star$.
-Hence, if we can control the information that flows from $\mathcal{M}$ and $x^\star$, and ask for accurate prediction in the meantime, we can encourage the model to use the information in $\mathcal{D}$ and not ignore it.
-Using the inequalities in information theory and PAC-Bayes theory, one approach to the meta-regularization we derived is based on the information bottleneck which regularizes
+Based on the above analysis and the graphical model, we find that the information that is used to predict the task test labels comes from the meta-traing data $\mathcal{M}$, task training data $\mathcal{D}$ and task test input $x^\star$.
+Hence, if we can limit the information that flows from $\mathcal{M}$ and $x^\star$, and in the meantime ask for accurate predictions, we can encourage the model to use the information in $\mathcal{D}$ and not ignore it.
+Using the inequalities in information and PAC-Bayes theory, one approach to the meta-regularization we derived is based on the information bottleneck, which regularizes

 $$D_{KL}(q(z^\star | x^\star, \theta)||r(z^\star ))$$